-The leadership and relevant staff are:
+- The leadership and relevant staff are: - Aware of all internet monitoring and filtering systems - Manage them effectively - Know how to escalate concerns when they are identified - We will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - School works with OneIT who has carefully evaluated and selected technology solutions to help us meet student safety and well-being obligations.
+We use Securly Filter a web filtering solution that meets the schools' obligations under KCSIE and PREVENT. - To support schools and colleges to meet this duty, the Department for Education has published filtering and monitoring standards. - If children or staff discover unsuitable sites or material, they are required to: turn off the monitor / screen, report the concern immediately to a member of staff, report the URL of the site to technical staff / services. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police.

-- Aware of all internet monitoring and filtering systems - Manage them effectively - Know how to escalate concerns when they are identified - We will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - Our IT provider, One IT, use Smoothwall Filtering system The UK Safer Internet Centre has published guidance as to what "appropriate" filtering and monitoring might look like. - If children or staff discover unsuitable sites or material, they are required to: Turn off monitor/screen, report the concern immediately to a member of staff, report the URL of the site to technical staff/services. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, we will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - We acknowledge that whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety. - Children will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - \circ Children's internet use will be supervised by staff according to their age and ability. - Children will be directed to use age appropriate online resources and tools by staff.
+- When implementing appropriate filtering and monitoring, we will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - We acknowledge that whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety. - Children will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - o Children's internet use will be supervised by staff according to their age and ability. - o Children will be directed to use age appropriate online resources and tools by staff.